 That is why it is vital to obtain a thorough medical examination following a head accident injury so an immediate diagnosis can be determined on all injuries received.

 Because an attorney must have a thorough understanding of your injuries and symptoms in order to adequately present your case, they will ensure that you undergo a CT or MRI scan of the brain to reveal any undetected head traumas that you may also be suffering from as a result of the accident.

-The experienced Traumatic Brain Injury Lawyers at our Law Office can help you through this difficult time and fight on your behalf for the compensation you deserve.
+The Marietta brain injury attorneys at our firm can help you through this difficult time and fight on your behalf for the compensation you deserve.

 What Compensation Am I Owed After a Traumatic Brain Injury?